jpham364/CS312-Project-Part-2/README.md

 ![Alt text](./diagram.jpg)

 ## List of commands to run, with explanations.
+1. Assuming the user has already done the AWS key pair generation commands seen above, created a working Terraform script.
+Make sure that Terraform is [installed](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli)
+2. The first step is to provision an EC2 instance in which we would need to first enter `terraform init` to

 ## How to connect to the Minecraft server once it's running?